 Advertising costs can vary greatly.
 They can include everything from printing up posters to taking out ads in the press.
 Try to keep your spending on advertising in line with your likelihood of making money on the show.
 In other words, it doesn't make much sense to spend hundreds on magazine advertising for a show that might attract a crowd of 30 or less.

-The rider is the musicians' favorite part of the show - and the music promoters' least favorite.
+The rider is the musicians' favorite part of the show and the music promoters least favorite.
 Again, the costs here can vary a lot.
 You may simply be providing a few drinks, or you may be providing meals, snacks, and drinks for a sizable group of people.
 Be clear when you book the show what you will provide for the rider.
 You can ask the musicians for preferences but make sure everyone is on the same page with the rider from the outset.
-You can also handle the rider through a "buy-out" - that means instead of actually buying stuff for the musicians to eat and drink, you'll give them the cash you would have spent on the rider so they can get their own stuff.
+You can also handle the rider through a "buy-out."
+That means instead of buying stuff for the musicians to eat and drink, you'll give them the cash you would have spent on the rider so they can get their own stuff.

 Depending on what level you are promoting shows, you may have to provide accommodation for the musicians.
-In many cases, promoters will pay upfront for accommodation and then charge the musicians back, but that's not understood - this is another thing that needs to be clarified when the concert is booked.
+In many cases, promoters will pay upfront for accommodation and then charge the musicians back.
+This is another thing that needs to be clarified when the concert is booked.

 Printing up tickets is far from a necessity for small shows, but music promoters may have to shell out to print tickets for larger shows.

-These are the main concert costs a music promoter has to contend with - to come up with a budget for your gig, calculate what each of these costs will set you back.
+These are the main concert costs a music promoter has to contend with.
+Now you'll be able to come up with a budget for your gig and calculate what each of these costs will set you back.